puppetlabs/puppet-docs/source/puppet/5.5/config_file_fileserver.markdown

 This file is only necessary if you are [creating custom mount points.][custom_mount]

-Puppet automatically serves files from the `files` directory of every module, and most users find this sufficient. ([More info on serving files from modules][module_files].)
-However, custom mount points are useful for things that shouldn't be stored in version control with your modules, like very large files and sensitive credentials.
+Puppet automatically serves files from the `files` directory of every module, and most users find this sufficient. ([More info on serving files from modules.][module_files]) However, custom mount points are useful for things that shouldn't be stored in version control with your modules, like very large files and sensitive credentials.

 ## Location

 The `fileserver.conf` file is located at `$confdir/fileserver.conf` by default.
 Its location is configurable with the [`fileserverconfig` setting][fileserverconfig].

 The location of the `confdir` depends on your OS.
 [See the confdir documentation for details.][confdir]

-[confdir]: ./dirs_confdir.html

 ## Example